EOGILE/agilestack-base/README.md

 Then run global commands from `$GOPATH/src/github.com/eogile/agilestack-base`.

-Fetch or update the go dependencies with:
+Setup the different modules (eg. fetch or update the go dependencies with):

-    make godeps
+    make setup

 Build from `agilestack-base` with: